spacemeshos/protocol/consensus/01-overview.md

 ### Mesh Structure

 There are many blocks in every layer, and many transactions in every block.
-Each block includes a view that lists other blocks that are visible and both syntactically and contextually valid according to the node that produced the block at the time the block was produced.
+Each block includes a view that lists other blocks that are visible and valid according to the node that produced the block at the time the block was produced.
 As such, the overall structure of the mesh is a [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 There is furthermore a strict topological ordering to the blocks in a given layer, and to the transactions in each block.
-The contextually valid blocks in the mesh (which are used to form the ledger) thus could form a chain.
+The valid blocks in the mesh (which are used to form the ledger) thus could form a chain.
 This strict ordering is necessary to determine transaction ordering, i.e., to turn the _mesh_ into a ledger.
 Blocks are ordered first by layer, then by block ID within a given layer.
 Transactions are ordered by block (i.e., the block in which they first appear), then by index within a block.
 If the same transaction appears in multiple blocks, it is counted only the first time it appears.

 See [Transaction ordering](../transactions/01-overview.md#ordering) for more information.

-<a name="validity"></a>
-### Block Validity

-There are two sets of validity rules for a proposed block: _syntactic validity_ and _contextual validity_.
-A block is syntactically valid if it follows the rules of the protocol, is correctly constructed, and contains no invalid transactions.
-A syntactically valid block is also said to be contextually valid once the Tortoise declares it as such.
-This happens while the block receives enough votes in favor (in fact, when the difference between votes for and against passes a threshold).

-Why is there a need for two types of validity?
-Why not, for instance, allow all syntactically valid blocks to be contextually valid?
-The answer is that, due to the [race free nature](../intro.md#why-race-free) of the Spacemesh protocol, a miner may choose to publish a block later than they should (e.g., they were eligible to produce a block in layer 200, but they decide to actually publish the block in, say, layer 205).
-Since the published block is _syntactically valid,_ if the block were valid in the eyes of the protocol and of other nodes, it would cause a change to history and to the global network state, as new miners that join the network, for example, don't know when the block was actually published.
-We need to make sure that such blocks do not become part of the canonical ledger history: hence, even a _syntactically valid_ block may be deemed _contextually invalid_ if it wasn't published at the right time.

-Syntactically valid blocks form the mesh while contextually valid blocks form the ledger--or, put another way, the contextual validity of the blocks in the mesh (or lack thereof) is used to construct the ledger.

 ## Tortoise

 ### Overview

 The Tortoise protocol is the mechanism by which the Spacemesh network achieves final, eventual consensus on the set of blocks and transactions that form the canonical ledger.
-It’s a relatively slow, vote-based mechanism that tallies votes for and against each (syntactically valid) block in majority-rule fashion.
+It’s a relatively slow, vote-based mechanism that tallies votes for and against each block in majority-rule fashion.
 For this reason, it cannot be run on a recently-produced layer of blocks, since not enough votes have yet been collected that refer to the new layer.
 Therefore the output of the Hare consensus mechanism is used to bootstrap the Tortoise.
 See the Hare section, below, for information on how tentative consensus is achieved on recent layers.

 ### Voting

-Each time a miner produces a new block, they include in that block a “votes” field that lists one or more (syntactically valid) previous blocks that the miner also considers contextually valid at the time the block is produced.
+Each time a miner produces a new block, they include in that block a “votes” field that lists one or more previous blocks that the miner also considers valid at the time the block is produced.
 Each time a new block links to a given older block, the vote tally for that older block increases by one.
 Any block generated _after_ a given, older block that _doesn’t_ vote for that block is _counted as a vote against the block._ A vote is weighted proportional to the amount of space-time resources it represents: e.g., votes cast by a miner that has committed 200gb will count twice as much as votes cast by a miner that has committed 100gb to the protocol.

 ### Tallying votes